Shingyx/Windows-like-IntelliJ-keymap-for-macOS/README.md

 The IntelliJ default keymap can be found here: <https://github.com/JetBrains/intellij-community/blob/master/platform/platform-resources/src/keymaps/%24default.xml>.

-Please note this project assumes that your keyboard has a Command key in place of the Alt key and an Option key in place of the Windows key.
+Please note that this project assumes your keyboard is of the Mac layout, where the bottom row starts with "Ctrl -> Option -> Cmd".
+Alternatively, take a keyboard where the bottom row starts with "Ctrl -> Win -> Alt" and swap the Win and Alt inputs using the OS or Karabiner-Elements.

 The script performs three main tasks: